What's New on

 - Make your own rear brake cylinder E-clip fitting tool, see 'Brakes'.

-- Having responded to a question on a bulletin board and a personal email about lubrication of leaf springs I've added a section to 'Steering and Suspension', click on 'Leaf Spring Lubrication'.
+- Having responded to a question on a bulletin board and a personal email about lubrication of leaf springs I've added a section to 'Steering and Suspension'.

-- Ditto on adjusting wing and door mirrors, see 'Body' and click on 'Wing/door Mirrors'.
+- Ditto on adjusting wing and door mirrors, see 'Body'.

 - Now it's winter and I have time to do one of those 'when I can get a round tuit' jobs I have changed the distributor curve graphs so that those for the 4-cylinder engine are now all to the same horizontal and vertical scales, and the thumbnails on the main page are miniatures of the main graph.
 This allows you to see at a glance from the main page how two curves compare.
-See 'Ignition' and 'Distributor Curves'.
+See 'Ignition'.

-- Looks like there may be fourth variation of wiper motor and electrics on early GTs, info added to 'Electrics' and 'Wipers'.
+- Looks like there may be fourth variation of wiper motor and electrics on early GTs, info added to 'Electrics'.

-- Added some pictures to the section of folding the roadster hood/top, click on 'Body' and 'Roadster hood/top'.
+- Added some pictures to the section of folding the roadster hood/top at 'Body'.

-- Replacing accelerator cable, pedal box seals.
-Click on 'Fuel System' and 'Accelerator cable'.
+- Replacing accelerator cable, pedal box seals in 'Fuel System'.

-- There have occasionally been questions about how ignition switches are wired, especially when changing them and the original connections have been lost, so I have created a set of these at 'Electrics' under 'Schematics' and 'Ignition Switch Connections'.
+- There have occasionally been questions about how ignition switches are wired, especially when changing them and the original connections have been lost, so I have created a set of these at 'Electrics'.

 - I have also shown how to add a brake light switch relay as there seem to be a lot of examples of premature failure of replacement switches.
-See 'Brakes' and click on 'Brake Light Switch'.
+See 'Brakes'.

 - Following recent additional information on the wiring of electric cooling fans for both 4-cylinder cars and V8s I have updated the schematics and notes in 'Electrics' under 'Schematics' and 'Electric Cooling Fans'.